Cranberry juice: Sterilization

-Traditionally, cranberry juice is commercially sterilized though thermal processing to eliminate any pathogenic or spoilage-causing microorganisms and spores.
+Traditionally, cranberry juice is commercially sterilized through thermal processing to eliminate any pathogenic or spoilage-causing microorganisms and spores.
 The prepared cranberry juice product is heat treated by high temperature-short time (HTST) or ultra-high temperature (UHT) techniques and packaged into aseptic, hermetically sealed containers.
 During thermal processing, the cranberry juice receives a heat treatment time equivalent to a 5-log pathogen reduction.
 Often, the bacterium Clostridium botulinum is given special attention during thermal processing techniques of food.
 However, C. botulinum does not grow and produce toxins below a pH of 4.6 and cranberry juice is classified as a high-acid food with a pH of 2.3 to 2.9.

 Improved sterilization

 In 2017, new methods of cranberry juice processing included high pressure processing (HHP) and pulsed electric field (PEF) technology.
-HHP treatment involves applying pressure (80,000 psi or 550 MPa) to cranberry juice for 1 to 9 minutes to eliminate any harmful bacteria, moulds and viruses.
+HHP treatment involves applying pressure (80,000 psi or 550 MPa) to cranberry juice for 1 to 9 minutes to eliminate any harmful bacteria, molds and viruses.
 The resulting raw cranberry juice, without thermal processing, is classified as a novel food item by Health Canada.
 PEF treatment involves generating a high-intensity electric field inducing a flux of electric current to flow through the food product to eliminate harmful microorganisms.
 PEF treated cranberry juice does not alter the flavor, color, or aroma profile of the cranberries used, unlike the traditional thermally processed method.